Cable Side Crunch

 Instructions

-- Crunch torso down toward loaded side.
+- Crunch the torso down toward the loaded side in a compact path.

-- Keep hips mostly fixed during motion.
+- Keep the hips mostly fixed while the waist does the work.

-- Return slowly to start position.
+- Return slowly to the start and repeat before switching sides.

 Tips & Tricks

-- Exhale on the crunch.
+- Exhale on the crunch to help the torso fold cleanly.

 Frequently Asked Questions